andygodish/wikijs-storage/kubernetes/rke2/dev-cluster-setup.md

 I already wrote a [demo wiki](https://github.com/andygodish/wikijs-storage/blob/main/kubernetes/kube-vip/kubevip-demo.md) for the initial set up of `kube-vip`.
 Check it out.

 Refer to the [kube-vip documentation](https://kube-vip.io/) as well.
+You'll want to adjust the version TAG variable to the [latest release](https://github.com/kube-vip/kube-vip/releases) as well.
+Doublecheck the interface variable too.